mongodb/docs/source/includes/prereqs/custom-ca-prereqs-naming-conventions.rst

-.. admonition:: About the example filenames
+.. note:: About the example filenames

    - Name these files the exact names provided, substituting the appropriate variables.
 If a filename doesn't match, deployment